neuperti/goats-and-lava/README.md

-A funny lil game and luca still doesn't know how to contribute.
+A funny lil game and luca is a great person.